Marriott, Starwood Hotels stockholders approve deal

 Starwood Hotels & Resorts Worldwide Inc HOT.N and Marriott International Inc (MAR.O) said on Friday the stockholders of the companies voted to approve Marriott's acquisition of Starwood to create the world's largest hotel company.

-Holders of more than 97 percent of Marriott shares and over 95 percent of Starwood shares voted in favor of the cash-and-stock deal, which was valued at $12.41 billion as of Thursday.
+Holders of more than 97 percent of Marriott shares and over 95 percent of Starwood shares voted in favour of the cash-and-stock deal, which was valued at $12.41 billion as of Thursday.

 China's Anbang Insurance Group Co last week abandoned its $14 billion offer for Starwood Hotels, clearing the way for Marriott to buy the owner of Sheraton and Westin hotel brands.